Extravagant Forgiveness (Matthew 18:21-35)

 How could we ever forgive like this?
 Jesus says: it’ll only happen when you understand how much you’ve been forgiven.
 Whatever someone has done to offend you, it pales in comparison to what you’ve done to offend God.
 This isn’t to minimize what people have done against you.
 Some of it, quite frankly, is awful.
 But it pales in comparison to what you and I have done to offend a holy God.

-When Yahaya Wahab’s father passed away in Malaysia in January of 2006, Yahaya cancelled his father’s phone line and paid the final bill of $23.
-Consequently, he was mildly surprised to receive another letter from Telekom Malaysia in April of 2006.
+When Yahaya Wahab’s father passed away in Malaysia in January 2006, Yahaya cancelled his father’s phone line and paid the final bill of $23.
+Consequently, he was mildly surprised to receive another letter from Telekom Malaysia in April 2006.
 He was completely and utterly shocked, however, after opening that letter.
 In fact, he said later that he almost fainted.

 Inside was a bill for $218 trillion.
-Also inside was a threatening letter, informing Yahaya that he must pay the bill within 10 days or face prosecution.
+Also, inside was a threatening letter, informing Yahaya that he must pay the bill within 10 days or face prosecution.
 It wasn’t initially clear whether the monstrous charge was a mistake, or if Yahaya’s father’s phone line had been used illegally after his death.
 What was immediately clear, however, was that the bill represented a debt that Yahaya would never be able to pay.

 It’s like that with God.
 The debt of our sin is so great that we could never repay it.
 But instead of prosecuting us, God sent his Son Jesus to pay that debt on our behalf.
 Because we’ve been forgiven so much, we’ll be able to forgive others the relatively small amounts that they owe us.